-SAP Fiori for Android currently supports two chart types: line chart and column chart.
+SAP Fiori for Android currently supports four chart types: line chart, column chart, stacked column chart, and horizontal bar chart.
 More chart types will be released in the future.
 Each chart type visualizes data differently and emphasizes on different aspect of the data.
 App team should choose a chart type based on the data type and purpose of the chart to best fulfill users’ needs.

 The line chart represents data points using dots connected by lines to shows peaks and falls of the data set.
 This chart type is useful for showing changes in values (continuous or discrete) over time.
 We support up to four series of data on one chart.

 - Use line chart to display a trend in the data, because the connections between the data points provides an overall shape to the dataset.

 - Don’t use when the dataset is missing several values, because breaks will appear in the line; use a column chart instead.

 Behavior & Interactions

 The line chart allows user to select a single point or a range of points by tapping and dragging.

 When the user selects an item in the chart plot, the ruler appears to indicate the selections’ position on the x-axis.
 To reposition ruler, the user drags accordingly to move to another point.

 Users can select a data range by tapping and holding with one finger and subsequently tapping another point on the chart plot.
 Users can also perform this interaction by tapping on the chart plot with both fingers at the same time.
 While holding the position, users can adjust the data range by sliding their fingers across the chart plot.
 Doing so, the data will update on the summary section in response to the user’s input.